-If your child’s back pain.
-However, if your child has unrelenting back pain, your doctor may refer you to the Pain Clinic at Children's Hospital Colorado where pain specialists will work together to help your child.
+If your child’s back pain doesn’t improve, your doctor may refer you to the Pain Clinic at Children's Colorado where pain specialists will work together to help your child.

-Can exercise improve back pain?
+Can exercise improve back pain in children?

-Activities such as Pilates, yoga, swimming, walking or bicycling are great ways for your child to strengthen their core muscles.
+- Activities such as Pilates, yoga, swimming, walking or bicycling are great ways for your child to strengthen their core muscles.

 Exercises that support a healthy spine

 Watch this video playlist and/or share it with your child to learn 20 exercises that can help you strengthen your child's core and protect their spine.